Sanskrit mantras have the capacity to move energies, creating deep change within the practitioner and the environment at large.

 Moreover, using a mantra while you’re meditating helps suppress the distractions and thoughts that arise and gives you an instrument to use when you’re not meditating.

-Constant chanting a meditation mantra during times of stress, for many individuals, brings about some relaxation, relieves stress, and helps them to better deal with whatever the crisis of the moment is.
+Constant chanting a mantra during times of stress, for many individuals, brings about some relaxation, relieves stress, and helps them to better deal with whatever the crisis of the moment is.

 READ MORE: Aadays Tisai Aadays Mantra Lyrics